ambarish-S-04/Crypto-Analytics-Platform/README.md

 ### Quick Start

-1. **Launch Dashboard** - Click the button on the landing page
+1. **Launch Dashboard** - Click "Start" in the sidebar
-2. **Configure Symbols** - Enter trading pairs (e.g., `btcusdt,ethusdt`)
+2. **Configure Symbols** - Default pairs (BTCUSDT, ETHUSDT) are pre-loaded
-3. **Start Collection** - Click "Start" to begin streaming data
+3. **Analyze** - Switch tabs for Dashboard, Charts, Pair Analytics, and Backtesting
-4. **Wait for Data** - Allow 1-2 minutes for candles to form
+4. **Export Data** - Go to "Data Management" tab to download CSVs
-5. **Analyze** - Navigate through tabs to view analytics
+5. **Advanced Regression** - In sidebar "Analytics Settings", choose 'kalman', 'rolling', etc.

-> **Recommendation:** Charts are best viewed after stopping data collection.
-During live streaming, the auto-refresh (every 3 seconds) causes the chart to re-render continuously, which may affect visual stability.
-Once collection stops, the chart displays a fixed dataset with smooth interactions.
+> **Recommendation:** For heavy data downloading, stop the data collection first to ensure the file download isn't interrupted by the live refresh cycle.

 ### Configuration